 Who knew something as little as a goldfish could turn out to be so destructively big?
-Well, researchers in Western Australia, actually, who have been studying the impact of goldfish dumped by pet-owners into the waterways of Australia for the past year.
+Well, researchers in Northern Ireland, actually, who have been studying the impact of goldfish dumped by pet-owners into the waterways of the UK for the past year.

-Thought to have been released into the waters by pet-owners, goldfish are one of the word’s worst invasive aquatic species.
+Thought to have been released into the waters by pet owners, goldfish are one of the world’s worst invasive aquatic species.
 In the wild, they can grow to the size of a football, destroying the habitats of native fish by stirring up sediment from the riverbed, uprooting plants, introducing diseases, and competing with native populations, putting them and their ecosystem under pressure.

 They also eat pretty much anything, including other fish eggs.
 Essentially, the freshwater fish can’t win when goldfish are around.

-Needless to say, Beatty and his team are hoping their findings will act as a deterrent for people who think that dropping their fish off in the nearest waterway is a quick and harmless way of getting rid of an unwanted pet.
+Needless to say, all of these researchers are hoping their findings will act as a deterrent for people who think that dropping their fish off in the nearest waterway is a quick and harmless way of getting rid of an unwanted pet.
 It’s really not.